wishawa/thai-spell-check/README.md

 ```

-Word suggestion coming in the future.
+Word replacements suggestion coming in the future.

 # License